KristjanESPERANTO/MagicMirror-3rd-Party-Modules/pipeline-refactor-roadmap.md

 ## Next Concrete Steps

-1. Finalize + merge this roadmap document.
-2. Create issues for P1.1, P1.3, P5.1 and assign initial owners.
+1. Create issues for P1.3 and P5.1 and assign initial owners.
-3. Prepare a small sample dataset to validate the staging files while we work on schema validation.
+2. Prepare a small sample dataset to validate the staging files while we work on schema validation.

 Feel free to adjust priorities, rename tasks, or add new items.
 This roadmap is meant to stay alive—update it as soon as we learn something new during implementation.